Beach clubs in Rota

 How much do beach clubs in Rota cost?

-All six beach clubs in Rota price at €€, roughly €20-30 per person for food and drinks.
-That's cheaper than beach clubs in Marbella or Ibiza.
-Sunbed and Balinese bed prices vary by venue, with Beach Club Playa de la Luz at the higher end due to its hotel setting.
+Rota's beach clubs cost around €20-30 per person for food and drinks, cheaper than beach clubs in Marbella or Ibiza.
+Beach Club Playa de la Luz and Beach Club La Ballena sit at the higher end, with resort-style service to match.
+Mamba and Atolón are the most casual in price.

 Do you need to book beach clubs in Rota in advance?